user-no-18/Financial-Dashboard/README.md

 A lightweight REST API built with Node.js and Express for tracking personal or organizational finances.
 It handles income/expense records, gives you dashboard-level summaries (monthly trends, category breakdowns, recent activity), and has a basic role-based access system so not everyone can go around deleting things.

-Data is stored in SQLite — no external database setup needed, just clone and run.
+Data is stored in SQLite .

 ---